A Lifetime in Music

 Then during our 60's college daze there was TLR (Tipper Loppo and Rudi) with Debbie, David and, later, John, who eventually disappeared to somewhere in Wales.
-Unhappily, David died in 2021, and is much missed.
+Very sad to say, David died in 2021, and is much missed.

 Later on, while living in London, Moonmat with another David, and Ruth (recently deceased); then in Bristol Portheras with Helen, Alex, Mike, and Tony and Common Ground with Hao, John, Jean and Marek.

 A few years later After the Poets with Ce and Tony, then with Mel (who also played years later in the Fridges), Mike and Alex, performing occasionally with the poet troupe The Awfully Nice Poets.

 Anyone who has studied the band-member history of folk-rock bands like Fairport Convention or Steely Span will understand that nothing is ever ‘fixed’ when it comes to band members!
 That seems to be just how it is in the music business, and particularly folk-rock bands it seems.
 We have certainly seen a few musicians come and go the past few years.